Written by David Yee

 A laugh-out-loud, moving piece of artA View from the Box

 David Yee is a mixed race actor and playwright, born and raised in Toronto.
 He is the co-founding Artistic Director of fu-GEN Theatre Company, Canada’s premiere professional Asian Canadian theatre company.
 A Dora Mavor Moore Award nominated actor and playwright, his work has been produced internationally and at home.
 He is a two-time Governor General’s Literary Award nominee for his plays lady in the red dress and carried away on the crest of a wave, which won the award in 2015 along with the Carol Bolt Award in 2013.
 He has worked extensively in the Asian Canadian community as an artist and an advocate.
 He has been called many things, but prefers ‘outlaw poet’ to them all.

 About the Director

 Nina Lee Aquino

 With a string of firsts in Asian Canadian theatre, Nina was the founding Artistic Director of fu-GEN Asian Canadian theatre company, organized the first Asian Canadian theatre conference, edited the first (2-volume) Asian Canadian play anthology, and co-edited the first (award-winning) book on Asian Canadian theatre.
-She became Artistic Director of Cahoots Theatre, currently holds the same position at Factory Theatre.
-Awards for her work include the Ken McDougall Award 2004, the Canada Council John Hirsch Prize 2008, the Toronto Arts Foundation’s Margo Bindhart and Rita Davies Cultural Leadership Award, and three Dora Mavor Moore Awards for Outstanding Direction.
+She was previously the Artistic Director of Cahoots Theatre and Factory Theatre and is now the Artistic Director of English Theatre at the National Arts Centre.
+Awards for her work include the Ken McDougall Award, the Canada Council John Hirsch Prize, the Toronto Arts Foundation’s Margo Bindhart and Rita Davies Cultural Leadership Award, the Toronto Theatre Critics Awards for Best Director, and three Dora Mavor Moore Awards for Outstanding Direction.

 Set & Costume Designer